alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 #### Windows users

-Create a folder called `projects` in your `Documents` or `My Documents` folder.
+Create a folder called `projects` in your `Documents` folder.

-### Unzip the kit
+### Unzip the kit and move it

-Unzip the kit you downloaded - you should end up with a folder called `govuk-prototype-kit-3.0.0`
+Unzip the kit you downloaded - you should end up with a folder called `govuk-prototype-kit` followed by the version number.

-### Rename the kit

 Rename the folder to something descriptive for your prototype.
 For this guide, we’ll use `juggling-licence-prototype`.

-### Move the kit in to projects folder

-Move the kit in to your newly created `projects` folder.
+Move the folder into your `projects` folder.

 ## Terminal basics

-The terminal (terminal on mac and linux, git bash on windows) lets you type in commands and run programs on your computer.
+The terminal (on mac and linux, git bash on windows) lets you type in commands and run programs on your computer.
 You can also use it to browse your file system - to open folders, etc.

 Learning a few basic terminal commands can make using the kit much easier.